Finder makes money from featured partners, but editorial opinions are our own.

 The average savings account interest rate in Canada right now is 1.64% based on savings accounts offered by Big Banks, digital banks and credit unions in Canada.

 Please note that the average interest rate quoted does not take into account any promotional interest rates.
-And in cases where an account pays tiered interest — the higher your balance is, the higher the rate you get — we used the account’s lowest interest rate tier for our calculations.
+In cases where an account pays tiered interest—the higher your balance, the higher your rate—we used the account’s lowest tier interest rate for our calculations.

 Types of savings account interest rates